Robert Talbot1

 Last Edited=13 Jul 2005

 Guillaume III, Duc d'Aquitaine was born circa 915.
-He is the son of Ebalus, Duc d'Aquitaine.1 He married Adele de Normandie, daughter of Rollo Ragnvaldsson, 1st Duc de Normandie and Poppa of Normandy de Valois, in 935.2 He died on 3 April 963.
+He was the son of Ebalus, Duc d'Aquitaine.1 He married Adele de Normandie, daughter of Rollo Ragnvaldsson, 1st Duc de Normandie and Poppa of Normandy de Valois, in 935.2 He died on 3 April 963.

 Children of Guillaume III, Duc d'Aquitaine and Adele de Normandie